mask1no/The-Keymaker/md/PRD.md

 ## Executive Summary

 The Keymaker is a Solana bundler application for executing transactions through Jito Block Engine.
-This document outlines the current implementationarchitecture decisionsand development roadmap for a working proto type with core bundling functionality.
+This document outlines the current implementation, architecture decisions, and development roadmap for a working prototype with core bundling functionality.

-**Current Status**: SSR cockpit with two modes: JITO_BUNDLE (same-block intent via Block Engines + tip) and RPC_FANOUT (parallel RPC sends).
-Real Jupiter swaps replace dummy transfers.
-Multi-wallet sign-in is message-sign only; `/wallets` page manages server keystore groups; core routes are SSR-only with near-zero client JS; APIs are token/rate limited.
+**Current Status**: SSR cockpit with two modes: JITO_BUNDLE and RPC_FANOUT.
+Real Jupiter swaps supported.
+Multi-wallet sign-in is message-sign only.
+Core routes ship 166KB JS (optimization needed).
+APIs are token/rate limited.

+**⚠️ Note**: This is a development prototype.
+Performance metrics and reliability claims are targets, not current achievements.

 ## Vision & Mission